Are you tired of heading out to expensive bars to drink?

 When it comes to types of beer hops, there are 170 varietals.
 The beer with most hops is the one with the highest rating in International Bitterness Units (IBUs) and brewers around the world have jumped on the hop trail following IPAs lead.

-Does All Beer Have Hops?
+Do All Beer Have Hops?

 Of the four main beer ingredients, hops is not essential.